Literacy, Master of Education (M.ED)

-Literacy–certification required: designed for classroom and reading teachers as they work toward an understanding of the role that literacy plays across the curriculum and over time.
-The program explores research and processes for teaching literacy in K–12 educational settings.
+The Literacy Concentration is designed for classroom and reading teachers as they work toward an understanding of the role that literacy plays across the curriculum and over time.
+The program explores research and processes for teaching literacy in P–12 educational settings.

 Admission Requirements for the MEd Program